davecoffin/party/README.md

 NativeScript provides a bunch of useful templates, and also provides a GUI for their CLI called <a href="https://www.nativescript.org/nativescript-sidekick">NativeScript Sidekick</a>.
 I typically just use the CLI, but the GUI is good for browsing available templates for projects.

-This app we are making is very simple so we won’t need any fancy templates.
+This app we are making is very simple so we won't need any fancy templates.
 What I want to do with this app is brighten up your day with a little party on your phone.

 # Layouts
 NativeScript provides a few different layouts to get started organizing your app.
 You can learn about all of them <a href="https://docs.nativescript.org/ui/layouts/layout-containers">here</a>.
 For this app, we are going to use `GridLayout`. `GridLayout` is great because it will adapt to the size of the device so your app will work the same on an iPad Pro or some tiny Android device.
-For this app we aren’t going to use an `ActionBar`, so we can remove the `ActionBar` from `items.component.html`, change the `StackLayout` over to a `GridLayout` and remove the list of soccer players, and lets add a Label so we can be sure we are seeing things correctly.
+For this app we aren't going to use an `ActionBar`, so we can remove the `ActionBar` from `items.component.html`, change the `StackLayout` over to a `GridLayout` and remove the list of soccer players, and lets add a Label so we can be sure we are seeing things correctly.
 Now our `items.component.html` file looks like this: